John Woo to produce superhero movie based on Stan Lee's Monkey Master

 Hong Kong director John Woo is set to produce a superhero movie based on Stan Lee's Monkey Master.

-Based on an unreleased comic book series created by the late Marvel comics writer Lee and collaborator Sharad Devarajan, the movie is currently in development and Woo may also take on the role of director.
+Based on an unreleased comic-book series created by the late Marvel comics writer Lee and collaborator Sharad Devarajan, the movie is in development and Woo may also take on the role of director.

 "The story by Stan Lee was such a unique version of it that incorporated the mythological character's unexplored journey to India and had all the elements I enjoy in film-making - great characters, action and adventure."

-"I've written countless superheroes of every nationality and every part of the world before, I've even created many heroes from other planets and galaxies, but Monkey Master will be unique in how it interweaves myth to create a modern-day hero that will entertain fans across the world with his martial arts skills and unstoppable super-powers."
+"I've written countless superheroes of every nationality and every part of the world.
+I've even created many heroes from other planets and galaxies, but Monkey Master will be unique in how it interweaves myth to create a modern-day hero that will entertain fans across the world with his martial-arts skills and unstoppable superpowers."

 Lee's characters, which span the Marvel universe and beyond, have generated more than US$32 billion (S$43 billion) at the global box office, according to entertainment magazine Variety.